Paranthropus boisei

 Paranthropus boisei is a species of australopithecine from the Early Pleistocene of East Africa about 2.5 to 1.15 million years ago.
-The holotype specimen, OH 5, was discovered by palaeoanthropologist Mary Leakey in 1959, and described by her husband Louis a month later.
+The holotype specimen, OH 5, was discovered by palaeoanthropologist Mary Leakey in 1959 at Olduvai Gorge, Tanzania and described by her husband Louis a month later.
 It was originally placed into its own genus as "Zinjanthropus boisei", but is now relegated to Paranthropus along with other robust australopithecines.
 However, it is also argued that Paranthropus is an invalid grouping and synonymous with Australopithecus, so the species is also often classified as Australopithecus boisei.

 Robust australopithecines are characterised by heavily built skulls capable of producing high stresses and bite forces, and some of the largest molars with the thickest enamel of any known ape.
 P. boisei is the most robust of this group.
 Brain size was about 450–550 cc, similar to other australopithecines.
 Some skulls are markedly smaller than others, which is taken as evidence of sexual dimorphism where females are much smaller than males, though body size is difficult to estimate given only one specimen, OH 80, definitely provides any bodily elements.
 The presumed male OH 80 may have been 156 cm tall and 61.7 kg in weight, and the presumed female KNM-ER 1500 124 cm tall (though its species designation is unclear).
 The arm and hand bones of OH 80 and KNM-ER 47000 suggest P. boisei was arboreal to a degree.

 P. boisei was originally believed to have been a specialist species of hard foods, such as nuts, due to its heavily built skull, but it was more likely a generalist feeder of predominantly abrasive C4 plants, such as grasses or underground storage organs.
 Like gorillas, the apparently specialised adaptations of the skull may have only been used with less desirable fallback foods, allowing P. boisei to inhabit a wider range of habitats than gracile australopithecines.
 P. boisei may have been able to make Oldowan stone tools and butcher carcasses.
 P. boisei mainly inhabited wet, wooded environments, and coexisted with H. habilis, H. rudolfensis and H. ergaster/erectus.
-These were likely preyed upon by the large carnivores of the time, including big cats, crocodiles and hyenas.
+These were likely preyed upon by the large carnivores of the time, including big cats, crocodiles, and hyenas.